 AUGUST Garden To-Do List:

 • Weeds.
-Keep the garden clean from late weeds–especially purslane, the hot-weather weeds which should be always removed from the garden and rotted down.
+Keep the garden clean from late weeds–especially purslane, the hot-weather weeds which should be always removed from the garden.

 • Planting.
-Sow spinach, rutabaga turnip, bush beans and peas for last fall crop.
+Sow spinach, rutabaga, turnip, bush beans and peas for the last fall crop.
 During first part of month, late celery may still be put out.
-Sow early peas, lettuce, and radish for early fall crop, in frames.
-First endive should be tied up for blanching.
+Sow early peas, lettuce, and radish for early fall crop, in indoors or in frames or tunnels.

 SEPTEMBER Garden To-Do List:

 • Harvest and store.
 Harvest onions.
 Get squash under cover before frost.
-From the 15th to 25th sow spinach, onions, borecole for wintering over.
-Sow down cover crop rye as fast as the ground is cleared of summer crops; or turn heavy soil in ridges.
-Attend to draining.
+Sow spinach and onions for wintering over.
+Sow a cover crop of rye as spots in the garden are cleared of summer crops.

 OCTOBER Garden To-Do List:

 •Get ready for winter.
-Blanch rest of endive.
-Bank celery, to be used before Christmas, where it is.
 Gather tomatoes, melons, and summer crops to keep as long as possible.
 Keep especially clean and well cultivated all crops to be wintered over.

-•Frame.
-Sow in frame quick-maturing cool-weather crops such as cut-and-come again lettuce or roots for harvest before or during winter.
+•Frame and tunnels.
+Sow in frame or tunnel quick-maturing cool-weather crops such as cut-and-come again lettuce or beets or turnips for harvest before or during winter.
 Grow over-wintering crops to near maturity before daylight dips below 10 hours a day in mid-November.
 Protect these crops through the winter in the frame.

 •Store.
 Late in the month store cabbage and cauliflower; also beets, carrots, and other root crops.
 Get boxes, barrels, bins, sand, or sphagnum moss ready beforehand, to save time in packing.